2025 Liberal Party of Canada leadership election: Campaign

 On January 13, Jaime Battiste, MP for Sydney—Victoria, announced his campaign.
 If elected, Battiste, who is Mi'kmaw, would have become the first Indigenous prime minister.
 Though he acknowledged his bid was a longshot, he hoped it would inspire other Indigenous people and pave the way for future candidates.
 Battiste was also motivated by Fraser declining to run, and hoped to be a voice for the Atlantic provinces in the contest.
 On January 14, it was reported that Gould was preparing a leadership bid.
 Gould was the incumbent government house leader and had previously headed several ministries.

 Carney announced his candidacy on January 16.
 Freeland announced her candidacy on January 17.
 Gould announced her candidacy on January 18.
 Former MP Ruby Dhalla announced her campaign on January 24.

 On January 25, Arya was disqualified by the party.
 Arya did not elaborate on why the party had disqualified him.
 In a response to media inquiries, a Liberal Party spokesman cited a section of the party rules that state a candidate can be barred if a vetting committee finds a candidate "manifestly unfit for the office of Leader of the Party", but did not elaborate on what specifically were the disqualifying factors.

-By January 27, the remaining six prospective candidates were approved by the party.
+By January 27, the remaining six prospective candidates — Battiste, Baylis, Carney, Dhalla, Freeland and Gould — were approved by the party.

-On January 30, Jaime Battiste withdrew his candidacy after failing to raise the second instalment of $50,000.
+Three days later, on January 30, Jaime Battiste withdrew his candidacy after failing to raise the second instalment of $50,000.
 He endorsed Mark Carney.

-On February 21, Dhalla was disqualified by the party due to multiple allegations of irregularities in her campaign.
+The following month, on February 21, Dhalla was disqualified by the party due to multiple allegations of irregularities in her campaign.
 Dhalla denied the allegations and appealed the verdict.
 Her appeal was rejected by the party on February 24.

 The French and English debates took place on February 24 and 25 respectively.
 Both debates covered four themes but primarily focused on US–Canada relations.
 During the French debate, while talking about the Gaza–Israel conflict, Mark Carney misspoke by saying "We agree with Hamas" instead of "We agree about Hamas".
 Conservatives were quickly critical, but he was largely defended by Liberals.

 The day after the debates were over, the party allowed members to start voting.
 There were complaints about some of the party membership having issues with the online voting system.

+The results were announced on March 9 at the Rogers Centre in Ottawa.
+At the leadership convention, Trudeau, former prime minister Jean Chrétien, and every candidate delivered speeches.